Rekin226/AquaGuardian/README.md

 # AquaGuardian

-A comprehensive aquaponic system design and simulation platform with blockchain tokenization capabilities.
+A comprehensive aquaponic system design and simulation platform with blockchain tokenization capabilities and integrated Stripe payments.

 ## Features